Thyroid stormThyrotoxic storm; Thyrotoxic crisis; Hyperthyroid storm; Accelerated hyperthyroidism; Thyroid crisis; Thyrotoxicosis - thyroid storm

 When to Contact a Medical Professional

 This is an emergency condition.
-Call 911 or another emergency number if you have hyperthyroidism and experience symptoms of thyroid storm.
+Call 911 or the local emergency number if you have hyperthyroidism and experience symptoms of thyroid storm.

 To prevent thyroid storm, hyperthyroidism should be treated.